magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/custom_preprocess.md

 ### Step by step instruction

-To add a custom preprocess, take the following steps:
+To add a custom preprocessor, take the following steps:

 1. In your module directory, add the adapter PHP class.
 It must implement the `Magento/Framework/View/Asset/ContentProcessorInterface` interface.
 For illustration, see the adapter for Sass in the sample module: [module-sample-scss/Preprocessor/Adapter/Scss/Processor.php](https://github.com/magento/magento2-samples/blob/master/module-sample-scss/Preprocessor/Adapter/Scss/Processor.php)